Tom Kettle: Academic career

 In 1908 he was the first Professor of National Economics at University College Dublin, a constituent college of the new National University of Ireland.
-One of its liveliest spirits and increasingly busy and in demand as a speaker, he had difficulty combining academic work with his work as an MP.
-He was a popular professor and his genuine interest in economics reflected in a number of publications concerning financial issues.
+Increasingly busy and in demand as a speaker, he had difficulty combining academic work with his work as an MP.
+He was a popular professor and his interest in economics was reflected in a number of publications concerning financial issues.
 He was friends with Thomas MacDonagh, and wrote for his magazine The Irish Review.
 In 1911, he helped to establish the Legal & Economic Society of the university along with his fellow professor J.G.
 Swift MacNeill.
 In September 1909 he married Mary Sheehy, a fellow graduate who had been the muse of the adolescent James Joyce and is the model for the lead female character in Joyce's story "Araby" and Miss Ivors in "The Dead", both collected in Dubliners.

 He retained his East Tyrone seat in the January 1910 general election but did not contest the second election in December.
 Even though out of parliament he remained an active IPP member publishing a number of essays reiterating his support for attaining Home Rule by constitutional means.
 He enthusiastically greeted the 1912 Home Rule Bill, likewise the removal of the veto power of the Lords, this veto being the last obstacle to Home Rule.
 On the other hand, he brusquely dismissed Unionist fears of the bill's possible effects, giving the cause of Home Rule prevalence before all other considerations.
 On 12 January 1912, he gave a talk to the National Liberal Club's Political and Economic Circle.